Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 |kf_product          |Product details including ID, name, category, and price.                 |product_id, product_name, product_category, price                                    |

+## Business Question
+- What is the trend in Kimia Farma's revenue growth from year to year, and are there any significant patterns of increase or decrease?
+- How is Kimia Farma's total profit distributed across each province in Indonesia, and which regions are the largest and smallest profit centers?
+- Which product has the highest number of purchases?
+- Which provinces are in the top 5 based on total transactions and net sales?
+- Which branch has the highest rating, but low transaction rating?

 ## Process
 - Process raw data using SQL in BigQuery to clean the data and ensure it is ready for analysis.
 - Integrate processed data from Google BigQuery into Google Looker Studio.